johnliu55tw/chat-room/README.rst

 Chat Room
 #########

-PoC of using Celery to implement a chat room web app.
+PoC of using Celery and WebSocket to implement a chat room web app.